WittsMei/WittsMei-Retrieval-Augmented-Generation-RAG-/README.md

 # WittsMei-Retrieval-Augmented-Generation-RAG-

+### Retrieval augmented generation (RAG)
+- Retrieval augmented generation (RAG) is a technique for improving the quality of LLM output by grounding it with sources of knowledge not available in the trained model.

-- A powerful method for improving your responses is retrieval augmented generation(opens in a new tab), also referred to as RAG.
-With RAG, you modify the prompt to provide extra data to the model.
+- With RAG, you modify the prompt to provide extra data to the model.
 No fine tuning of the model is required.

 - This extra data can include **proprietary data** that is not part of the foundation model.
 For example, Gemini has been trained against public data, so your organization's knowledge bases and other private data is not a part of the Gemini model.